monken/cfn-include/README.md

 * `--metadata`       add build metadata to output  [false]
 * `-t, --validate`   validate compiled template  [false]
 * `-y, --yaml`       output yaml instead of json  [false]
+* `--bucket`         bucket name required for templates larger than 50k
+* `--prefix`         prefix for templates uploaded to the bucket ['cfn-include']
 * `--version`        print version and exit

 `cfn-include` also accepts a template passed from stdin